Back to Vocabulary

 Definition: Housing policy

-Prudential policies determine the adequate level of risk attached to lending through Loan-to-Value (LTV) and Debt-to-Income (DTI) ratios.
-The Great Financial Crisis is usually seen as a failure of prudential policy that has resulted in the tightening of loan requirements (Whitehead & Williams, 2017) and drawn renewed attention to housing policy from central banks, policymakers, and economists (Piazzesi et al., 2016).
+Prudential policies determine the level of risk associated with lending through Loan-to-Value (LTV) and Debt-to-Income (DTI) ratios.
+The Great Financial Crisis is usually seen as the failure of prudential policy that resulted in the tightening of loans (Whitehead & Williams, 2017) and drew renewed attention to housing policy from central banks, policymakers, and economists (Piazzesi et al., 2016).

-These policies usually work in conjunction with each other: lax prudential policies and favourable homeownership taxation together with low-interest rates and tight planning controls can lead to higher prices.
-Conversely, constrained lending, brick-and-mortar subsidies, and higher interests rates are known to mitigate rising house prices.
+While most research is conducted selectively on each of these policy interventions, there are relevant synergies between policy domains that can be identified.
+These policies usually work in conjunction with each other: lax prudential policies and favourable home ownership taxation together with low interest rates and tight planning controls can lead to higher property prices.
+Conversely, constrained lending, brick-and-mortar subsidies and higher interests rates are known to mitigate rising house prices.

 References